pylint-dev/pylint/doc/faq.rst

 1.3 Who wrote Pylint?
 ---------------------

-Pylint's main author and maintainer is Sylvain Thénault.
-Pylint's development is funded by Logilab_.
+Pylint's main author and maintainer for the first ten years of its life has been Sylvain Thénault, while he worked at Logilab_ where the project was born.
 For a full list of contributors, see the "Contributors" section of Pylint's README file.

 .. _Logilab: http://www.logilab.fr/

 1.4 Who uses Pylint?
 --------------------

-In addition to many individuals, the following projects are known to use pylint to help develop better
+In addition to many individuals, the following projects are known to use Pylint to help develop write better code:
-code:

 * OSAF Chandler (http://www.osafoundation.org/)
 * Xen (http://www.xensource.com/)